AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

+\begin{shaded} \textbf{Summary:} (1) Public discussions of LLMs in health emphasized specific and isolated cases, with episodic framing more common than thematic framing.
+Practical implications for healthcare, safety, and the economy were highlighted more, while broader systemic or policy-related considerations were rarely touched on, except in the news.
+(2) Overall, public discourse lacked a thorough mention of risks, and the generative nature and distinctive affordances of LLMs were rarely discussed.
+When risks were discussed, information quality issues were most frequently highlighted.
+(3) Layperson-driven platforms were especially less likely to mention risks or explain generative nature than institutional sources, while YouTube served as a middle ground with both organization- and user-generated content.
+(4) In terms of specific health subdomains, TikTok and Reddit emphasized consumer-facing applications, particularly mental health support, while News and Research Press highlighted clinical decision support and research-oriented applications. \end{shaded}

-\subsubsection{Framing Type and Dimensions}
+\subsubsection{Framing Type and Dimensions.}

-For framing type, we found that episodic framing was noticeably more prevalent than thematic framing across all discourse channels (Fig.~\ref{fig:framing_type}).
-This means that LLM adoption in health is often introduced through concrete and specific examples, such as spotlighting particular use cases or technological milestones, rather than being presented as a generalized and systematic happening.
-Notably, News showed a higher proportion of thematic framing (31.6\%) than other sources, which may be explained by journalistic writing patterns that tend to situate events within larger societal contexts.
+For \textit{framing type}, we found that episodic framing was noticeably more prevalent than thematic framing across all discourse channels (Fig.~\ref{fig:framing_type}).
+This means that LLM adoption in health is often introduced through specific and isolated cases, such as spotlighting particular use cases or technological milestones, rather than being presented as a generalized and systematic happening.
+Kruskal–Wallis H-tests showed significant differences in framing types across channels, where episodic $H$ = 715.82 (***) and thematic $H$ = 1310.74 (***).
+Notably, News showed a significantly higher proportion of thematic framing (31.5\%) than other sources, which may be explained by journalistic writing patterns that tend to situate events within larger societal contexts.